Abstract

 Likewise, Anderson (2014) addressed the key concepts of deviant behavior and the factors causing it.
 According to the author, deviant behavior among most teenagers rarely goes beyond copying some of the elements of celebrities’ style, including tattoos, piercing, clothes, etc. The author notes that, paying little attention to the innuendoes hidden behind the stylistic choices of their idols; teenagers copy a large variety of behaviors (Anderson, 2014).
 For example, the aforementioned tattoos can be attributed to a vast variety of cultures.
 However, it is even more intriguing that teenagers not only copy the aforementioned elements of style, thus, defining the very concept of deviant behavior, but also alter the specifics of culture that these elements of style are attributed.
 As a result, rebellious teenagers alter the reputation of the tattooed “from that of criminal and laborers to that of artists and free thinkers” (Anderson, 2014).
 The transformation is truly fascinating; more to the point, it makes one wonder whether the notorious dependency of teenagers on fads is actually the evidence of teenagers’ suggestibility.
 Instead, the phenomenon in question can be viewed as the ability of teenagers to transform the symbols of the existing cultures into something entirely new.
 Though the idea might seem alluring, it is still worth admitting that the transformations, which delinquent teenagers make to specific symbols of other cultures, are still enhanced by the role models foisted onto young people by modern media.
 Therefore, either way, the so-called rebellion of teenagers is, in fact, a result of careful manipulations of corporations promoting a certain teenager lifestyle in order to cash in on teenagers’ naivety (Anderson, 2014).

 Durkin, Wolfe and Clark (1999) approached the issue of deviant behavior from the perspective of the social bond theory to define how the specified type of behavior affects the development of binge drinking in college freshmen.
 A number of social variables affect the development of deviant behavior traits in college freshmen, and their involvement in binge drinking can be viewed as one of these variables, since environmental factors has a direct correlation with the rates of deviant behavior among teenagers.
 This will reduce the likelihood of their engaging in substance abuse-related activities such as binge drinking.
 In the development of young people, Durkin, Wolfe and Clark (1999) argued that family attachment and a strong relationship is of primary importance.
 Ham and Hope (2003) identified a connection between increased drinking problem in college students and deviant behaviors.
 In this study, major psychological forces that influence binge drinking among college students are analyzed.
-These include demographic variables, family history, and social challenges, among other motives that are related to the development of deviant behaviors.
+These include societal obstacles, familial history, and demographic factors, among other factors linked to the emergence of aberrant behaviors.

 Deviant Behavior and Self-injury